nodejs/node-v0.x-archive/doc/api/stream.markdown

   if (!this._inBody) {
     var chunk = this._source.read();

-    // if the source doesn't have data, we don't have data yet. if (chunk === null)
+    // if the source doesn’t have data, we don’t have data yet. if (chunk === null)
       return this.push('');